Wall Street bull sculptor Arturo Di Modica dies at 80 | ExBulletin

 The artist reportedly spent $ 350,000 of his own money to create the 3.5-ton bronze beast that symbolized the resilience of the US economy after the 1987 stock market crash.

 It was a time of crisis.
-The New York Stock Exchange lost more than 20% overnight and so many people were plunged into the darkest of lows, Di Modica, quoted by the Roman daily La Repubblica, said in an interview earlier this month.
+The New York Stock Exchange lost more than 20% overnight, and so many people were plunged into the darkest depression, ”said Di Modica, quoted by the Roman daily La Repubblica, in an interview earlier this month. .

 He said he designed the sculpture of the bull as a joke, a provocation.
 Instead, it became a damn serious thing, destined to be one of New York’s most visited landmarks.